UppaJung/peer-review/README.md

 [^author-only]: If you are not willing to perform both author- and audience-assistive peer review, I'd suggest "available to conduct author-assistive peer review" or "available to conduct audience-assistive peer review".

 [^fees]: Peer review as unpaid (volunteer) service has been a norm in much of the scientific community.
-Yet, author-assistive reviews are often performed colleagues at the same employer, or collaborators who are on the same grants, and so are often implicitly paid.
+Yet, author-assistive reviews are often performed by colleagues at the same employer, or collaborators who are on the same grants, and so are often implicitly paid.
 We need to be understanding that reviewers may reasonably expect to be paid when reviewing industrial research and research by authors who are as well compensated, if not better compensated, than the reviewer is.